ably77/gloo-mesh-argocd-blog/README.md

       network: network1
 ```

-Check to see that istio has been deployed
+Check to see that Istio has been deployed
 ```
 % kubectl get pods -n istio-system --context cluster1 NAME                                    READY   STATUS    RESTARTS   AGE